simp/simp-doc/docs/getting_started_guide/ISO_Build/Building_SIMP_From_Source.rst

   * SIMP_6.X:

-    * Refer to ``release_mappings.yaml`` to determine the distribution ISO compatible with the version of SIMP want to build.
+    * Refer to ``release_mappings.yaml`` to determine the distribution ISO compatible with the version of SIMP you want to build.
       ``release_mappings.yaml`` is maintained the `simp-core`_ module in the ``build/distributions/<distribution>/<release>/<arch>`` directory.